 - What it is: Conduction is the transfer of heat through direct contact.
 Energy as heat always moves from the warmer to the colder object.

 - What it looks like: You lose heat by conduction when you sit on a cold rock or snow.

 - How to prevent it: Insulation from cold objects is the best way to prevent losing heat by conduction.
 Sit on a foam pad rather than directly on cold rocks or snow; sleep with a sleeping pad; and wear your clothing in layers to create spaces to trap warm air, since air is a good insulator.

-- What it is: Convection occurs when there is a heat transfer between two surfaces that are in direct contact with each other are moving relative to each other.
+- What it is: This type of heat transfer occurs when two surfaces, in direct contact, are moving relative to each other.

 - How to prevent it: Wear wind-resistant clothing and hoods.

 - What it is: Radiation is the transfer of electromagnetic energy from a hot object to a cold object.